Shin Jee-won

-Shin Jee-won (born April 14, 1996), formerly known by her stage name Johyun, is a South Korean actress, television personality, former singer and former rapper.
+Shin Jee-won (born April 14, 1996), formerly known by her stage name Johyun, is a South Korean actress, television personality, and singer.
 She is best known as a former member of the girl group Berry Good.
 Following the group's disbandment, Shin turned to an acting career.

 Early life and education

 Shin Jee-won was born in Seongnam, South Korea, on April 14, 1996, from a former ballerina.
 She was active as a short track skater from elementary school to the first year of junior high school before suffering an injury that made her quit, and going to study abroad.
 In 2006, she came first place with a record of 49.51 seconds in the 500m race for female elementary 3rd-4th graders at the 9th National Men's and Women's Short Track and Speed Skating Competition.
 She became an idol trainee in 2013.

 She graduated from Dongduk Women's University, majoring in Broadcasting and Entertainment.